numaproj/numaflow-go/development.md

 1. Clean up testing artifacts
 2. Create a PR.
 Once your PR has been merged, a Github Actions workflow (`Docker Publish`) will be triggered, to build, tag (with `stable`), and push all example images.
 This ensures that all example images are using the most up-to-date version of the SDK, i.e. the one including your changes
-3. If your SDK changes included modifications to any files in `pkg/info` or `pkg/apis/proto`, then get the commit SHA of the merged PR from the previous step, and in the Numaflow repo run:
+3. If your SDK changes included modifications to any files in `pkg/info` or `pkg/apis/proto`, it is necessary to update the `go.mod` file in the Numaflow repo.
+This is because `numaflow-go` is a dependency of the Numaflow platform, i.e. the files in these directories are imported and used by Numaflow.
+Thus, get the commit SHA of the merged PR from the previous step, and in the Numaflow repo run:
     ```shell
     go get github.com/numaproj/numaflow-go@<commit-sha>